Lushuihu: Northern Liang and Gaochang (397–460)

 Figure of Maitreya Buddha in cave 275 of the Mogao Caves, built and decorated under the Northern Liang dynasty.

 The Juqu clan was a Lushuihu family from Linsong Commandery in modern-day Zhangye, Gansu.
 Their ancestors once served under the Xiongnu empire holding the title of "Juqu" of the Left (左) of Xiongnu, and so they adopted it as their family name.
 The Juqu then submitted to the Han dynasty, and centuries later, they entered the service of the Di-led Later Liang dynasty.
-In 397, after the Liang's disastrous campaign against the Western Qin dynasty, two of their members were falsely accused and executed.
+In 397 AD, after the Liang's disastrous campaign against the Western Qin dynasty, two of their members were falsely accused and executed.
 The cousins, Juqu Mengxun and Juqu Nancheng, rebelled in response, and they backed the Administrator of Jiankang, Duan Ye, who was Han Chinese, as their leader.
 While Duan Ye is recognized as the first ruler of the Northern Liang dynasty, the Juqu held considerable power over his reign.
 In 401, Juqu Mengxun seized the throne after killing Juqu Nancheng and Duan Ye, and the Juqu ruled Northern Liang for the majority of its existence.

 The Northern Liang gained full control over the Hexi Corridor after destroying their rival Western Liang in 421.
 However, as the Northern Wei dynasty encroached on their borders, they submitted as vassals to the Wei and their southern counterpart, the Liu Song dynasty.
 The Juqu had access to trade with the Western Regions, and they engaged in a cultural exchange with the Song by trading literature.
 They were ultimately conquered by Wei in 439, but remnants of the Juqu continued to resist before fleeing and occupying the oasis city of Gaochang in 442, where they remained until their destruction to the Rouran Khaganate in 460.

 The Juqu had a strong interest in Buddhism, with Juqu Mengxun appointing a monk, Dharmakṣema, as a trusted political advisor and translator of Buddhist literature.
 It was under them that the first Buddhist cave shrines began appearing in Gansu, the most famous of them being Tiantishan in Wuwei and Wenshushan in Zhangye.
 The earliest decorated Mogao Caves, caves (268, 272 and 275), were also built and decorated by the Northern Liang between 419 and 439.